stfntbkv/Robotic-Simulation-GATE/QuickStart.md

 make
 ```
 >[!NOTE]
 >First time running `make` should take around 11 minutes, not including pulling public image.
-Basically it builds a private iamge on top of the public image, changing the ownership of the installed packages to the current user.
+Basically it builds a private image on top of the public image, changing the ownership of the installed packages to the current user.

 >[!NOTE]
 >Check the `DISPLAY` environment variable with `echo $DISPLAY`, and make sure it's not empty.